Personal Injury FAQs

 Anyone who suffers injuries in an accident in Indianapolis or elsewhere in Indiana knows the stress and confusion that accompanies the pain.
 However when other parties have full or partial liability for injuries, victims also face potentially complex legal situations.
-The personal injury attorneys in Indianapolis, IN at Ward & Ward often hear the following questions:
+The personal injury attorneys in Indianapolis, IN at Ward & Ward Law Firm often hear the following questions:

 - Do I have a personal injury case?

 - What should I say to others at the accident scene?

 - Can I file a claim if my actions contributed to cause my injuries?